shipstatic/.github/profile/README.md

+### The simplest CLI for shareable links to your web files.
+Password optional.

 Most people arrive here the same way: they asked an AI coding assistant to put an HTML report, prototype, or small website online, and it found the shortest path.

 ```bash